 Just below the needle there is a part named needle plate.
 On that plate, you will see a notched surface that moves when you start sewing.
 This notched moving part is the feed dog of your machine.
 It basically pulls the sewing material forward.

 It’s a true fact that very few sewing machines feature this mind-blowing addition.
 It is always found around the needle plate area.
 The feature lets you reach the seemingly unreachable or tough-to-reach sewing areas.
 For example, with it, you can sew cuffs and collars with more professionalism and elegance.

 If you are lucky enough then your machine may come with LED light.
 The light illuminates the sewing area.
 This is why you can continue sewing even when it’s a dim environment.
 This is both a healthy and time-saving addition.

 So, these were the parts of sewing machine about which you must have a sound knowledge.
-Although there are many more parts yet you will never come to a direct touch of those.
+Although there are many more parts yet you will always be in a direct touch to our listed and discussed ones.